elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 }
 ```

-To preserve isolation and to avoid creating an implicit cross-plugin API, handlers registered from a given plugin will only be
+To preserve isolation and to avoid creating an implicit cross-plugin API, handlers registered from a
-invoked for messages sent by the same plugin.
+given plugin will only be invoked for messages sent by the same plugin.

 Notes:
--  to reduce clustered and non-clustered mode divergence, in non-clustered mode, these APIs would just be no-ops.
+-  To reduce clustered and non-clustered mode divergence, in non-clustered mode, these APIs would just be no-ops.
-   It will avoid to force (most) code to check in which mode Kibana is running before calling them.
+   It will avoid forcing (most) code to check which mode Kibana is running before calling them.
 -  We could eventually use an Observable pattern instead of a handler pattern to subscribe to messages.

 ## 5.3 Executing code on a single worker

 In some scenarios, we would like to have parts of the code executed only from a single process.

-The SO migration would be a good example:
+Saved object migrations would be a good example:
-we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying the migration,
+we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying
-and the others wait for it.
-Due to the architecture, we can't have the coordinator perform such single-process jobs,
+the migration, and the others waiting for it.
+Due to the architecture, we can't have the coordinator perform
-as it doesn't actually run a Kibana server.
+such single-process jobs, as it doesn't actually run a Kibana server.

 There are various ways to address such use-cases.
-What seems to be the best compromise right now would be the concept of
+What seems to be the best compromise right now would be the
-'main worker'.
-The coordinator would arbitrary elect a worker as the 'main' one at startup.
-The clustering service would then expose
+concept of 'main worker'.
+The coordinator would arbitrarily elect a worker as the 'main' one at startup.
+The
-an API to let workers identify themselves as main or not.
+clustering service would then expose an API to let workers identify themselves as main or not.

 ```ts
 export interface ClusteringServiceSetup {